arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 }
 ```
-***If you are interested in using a different sensor from the onboard options of the Nicla Sense ME, check all the sensors ID on this [list](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids)***
+***If you are interested in using a different sensor from the onboard options of the Nicla Sense ME, check all the sensors IDs on this [list](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids)***

 ### Portenta C33 Setup